1. Introduction

 5. Conclusion

 We use MDPs to model a reinforcement learning environment.
 Hence, computing the optimal policy of an MDP leads to maximizing rewards over time.
-We can utilize dynamic programming algorithms to finding an optimal policy.
+Moreover, we can utilize dynamic programming algorithms to find an optimal policy.

 In this article, we’ve investigated two algorithms to find an optimal policy for an MDP.
 Policy iteration and value iteration algorithms work on the same principle.
-We’ve discussed their advantages and disadvantages over each other.
+Finally, we’ve discussed their advantages and disadvantages.